cehfisher/cehfisher.github.io/content/blog/roses/index.md

 published: Originally published on The Startup
 ---

-<em class="hidden">Originally published on <a href="https://medium.com/swlh/want-to-be-more-productive-take-time-to-smell-the-roses-3606297fffb3" target="_blank">The Startup</a></em>
+<em class="hidden">Originally published on <a href="https://medium.com/swlh/want-to-be-more-productive-take-time-to-smell-the-roses-3606297fffb3" target="_blank" rel="noopener noreferrer">The Startup</a></em>

 ## Screaming into the Void
 I consider myself a fairly productive person, but when I made a personal goal to write every day I struggled.
 Every time I got a spare moment to write, some text, some ping, some something more urgent always came up.
 For months, I hardly formed more than a few sentences and certainly did not finish a story.

-I quickly came to realize that changing up a daily routine can be tricky, especially when life and work and so many <a href="https://media.giphy.com/media/hjMQLE1cnmGR2/giphy.gif" target="_blank">sloth gifs</a> seem to get in your way.
+I quickly came to realize that changing up a daily routine can be tricky, especially when life and work and so many <a href="https://media.giphy.com/media/hjMQLE1cnmGR2/giphy.gif" target="_blank" rel="noopener noreferrer">sloth gifs</a> seem to get in your way.
 But instead of making a plan of action, I did what any reasonable xennial would do — I complained about the struggle on Twitter.

 <div class="kg-card kg-image-card kg-width-medium">